vultr/vultr-cli/README.md

   vultr-cli [command]

 Available Commands:
-  account        Retrieve information about your account apps           Display all available applications backups        Display backups bare-metal     bare-metal is used to access bare metal server commands billing        Display billing information block-storage  block storage commands completion     Generate the autocompletion script for the specified shell database       Commands to interact with managed databases on vultr dns            dns is used to access dns commands firewall       firewall is used to access firewall commands help           Help about any command instance       commands to interact with instances on vultr iso            iso is used to access iso commands kubernetes     kubernetes is used to access kubernetes commands load-balancer  load balancer commands object-storage object storage commands os             os is used to access os commands plans          get information about Vultr plans regions        get regions reserved-ip    reserved-ip lets you interact with reserved-ip script         startup script commands snapshot       snapshot commands ssh-key        ssh-key commands user           user commands version        Display current version of Vultr-cli vpc            Interact with VPCs vpc2           Interact with VPC 2.0 networks
+  account            Retrieve information about your account apps               Display all available applications backups            Display backups bare-metal         bare-metal is used to access bare metal server commands billing            Display billing information block-storage      block storage commands completion         Generate the autocompletion script for the specified shell container-registry commands to interact with container registries database           Commands to interact with managed databases on vultr dns                dns is used to access dns commands firewall           firewall is used to access firewall commands help               Help about any command instance           commands to interact with instances on vultr iso                iso is used to access iso commands kubernetes         kubernetes is used to access kubernetes commands load-balancer      load balancer commands object-storage     object storage commands os                 os is used to access os commands plans              get information about Vultr plans regions            get regions reserved-ip        reserved-ip lets you interact with reserved-ip script             startup script commands snapshot           snapshot commands ssh-key            ssh-key commands user               user commands version            Display current version of Vultr-cli vpc                Interact with VPCs vpc2               Interact with VPC 2.0 networks

 Flags:
   --config string   config file (default is $HOME/.vultr-cli.yaml) (default "#HOME/.vultr-cli.yaml")